List of motorways and expressways in New Zealand: Wellington Urban Motorway (SH 1)

-Kapiti Expressway (SH 1)
+Kāpiti Expressway (SH 1)

-The Kapiti Expressway is a four-lane grade-separated expressway, stretching 33 km from Mackays Crossing north of Paekākāriki to just north of Ōtaki on the Kapiti Coast.
+The Kāpiti Expressway is a four-lane grade-separated expressway, stretching 33 km from Mackays Crossing north of Paekākāriki to just north of Ōtaki on the Kapiti Coast.
 It carries traffic through Raumati, Paraparaumu, Waikanae and Ōtaki.
 The section from Mackays Crossing to Raumati South was completed in 2007 with the grade separation of the Mackays railway level crossing.
 Work on the Raumati to Peka Peka section started in December 2013 and opened on 24 February 2017, with minor finishing works completed by July.
 Construction of the section from Peka Peka north to Ōtaki commenced in late 2017 and opened in December 2022.

 Transmission Gully Motorway (SH 1)

 Officially opened on 30 March 2022, from Mackays Crossing near Paekākāriki to the Johnsonville-Porirua Motorway in Linden, bypassing Centennial Highway.

 Hutt Expressway (Hutt Road, Western Hutt Road, River Road) (SH 2)

 From the Wellington Urban Motorway at Ngauranga through the Hutt Valley to the Fergusson Drive intersection at Maoribank in northern Upper Hutt.
 It has three names: Hutt Road from Ngauranga to Petone, Western Hutt Road from Petone to Silverstream, and River Road from Silverstream to Maoribank.
 30 km.

 The section south of Melling is dual carriage and is fully grade separated.
 The section from Melling north to Silverstream is dual carriage with a mixture of at-grade and grade separated intersections.
 The section north of Silverstream is a 2+1 road with at grade intersections.